pydantic/pydantic-settings/docs/index.md

 For a non-argparse parser the parser methods can be set to `None` if not supported.
 The CLI settings will only raise an error when connecting to the root parser if a parser method is necessary but set to `None`.

+!!! note
+    The `formatter_class` is only applied to subcommands.
+The `CliSettingsSource` never touches or modifies any of the external parser settings to avoid breaking changes.
+Since subcommands reside on their own internal parser trees, we can safely apply the `formatter_class` settings without breaking the external parser logic.

 ## Secrets